-In the past I’ve touched on the idea of a fundraiser for your child care.
-So today I wanted to give you more than a few fundraiser ideas for how you can make money at your child care other than the tuition that you receive.
+In the past, I’ve touched on the idea of a fundraiser for your child care.
+So today I wanted to give you more than a few fundraiser ideas.
+Ideas for how you can make money at your child care other than the tuition that you receive.
 Some are typical, but with a spin and some are totally unique.
-So whether you use these ideas as fundraisers to purchase equipment, supplies, etc. for the childcare or use use them to supplement your income while you’re growing your enrollment, here are a few that are sure to bring in some extra cash.
+So whether you use these ideas as fundraisers to purchase equipment, supplies, etc. for the childcare, or use them to supplement your income while you’re growing your enrollment, here are a few that are sure to bring in some extra cash.

 1. Book club –

 I started with this fundraiser because I have actually done this for years.
-I got in-depth with How to Set up a Book Club here.
-This can really be a fun way to make a home/daycare connection by encouraging parents to purchase and read a book you are reading at the child care.
+I go in-depth with How to Set up a Book Club here.
+This can really be a fun way to make a home/daycare connection by encouraging parents to purchase and read a book you are reading at the childcare.
 We currently offer our Book Club selections seasonally, 3-4 times a year.

 2. Cookie sale –

 In the past, I have held a cookie sale to support donations during October’s Breast Cancer awareness month.
 We made pink chocolate chip cookies which the parents purchased.
 The proceeds where the donations we made.
 You could easily do a traditional bake sale or jump on the holiday wagon and sell some homemade fudge instead of cookies.